stefan-hoeck/idris2-ref1/README.md

     assert_total (Node <$> traverse (traverse g) xs)
 ```

-And now, it's a simple matter to traverse our data structures
+And now it's a simple matter to traverse our data structures
 with `pairWithIndex` and run the whole thing starting from
 index zero: